 1. Executive Summary

 Tailor your executive summary to your audience by mentioning concerns that may be more important to them.
-Tweak it slightly if you are presenting your business plan to a business landlord as opposed to a bank loan officer.
+Tweak it slightly if you present your business plan to a business landlord instead of a bank loan officer.
 As the executive summary covers everything in your business plan, it’s best to write it last.

 2. Management Team